The different types of email - All email is not the same

 - Accounts are usually included for free

-- Nice and easy to setup
+- Nice and easy to set up

 - No special software needed

-The not so good points
+The not-so-good points

 - Emails only available in ONE place